niklasries/AnnoFrog/README.md

 **Future Work:**

 *   **VidPredViT Training Data Generation:** The primary goal for this tool is to generate high-quality annotated data for training a custom Video Prediction Vision Transformer (VidPredViT) model, specifically tailored for robust motion tracking and prediction of human poses in video sequences.
-*   **Model Management:** Allow users to select different AI pose estimation models or configure model-specific parameters through the UI more easily (e.g., without editing code).
+*   **Model Management:** Allow users to select different AI pose estimation models or configure model-specific parameters through the UI more easily.
 *   **Batch Processing:** Add capabilities for batch processing videos or running AI/interpolation tasks in the background for multiple files.

-## License